-The building will be located with reduced setbacks, effectively reducing walking distance from vehicle drop off and parking locations.
+The building will be located with reduced setbacks and direct access to pedestrian facilities, effectively reducing walking distance and ensure that pedestrians do not need to travel through parking areas.

 3) Building Wiring

 The building will utilize high speed Ethernet cable to facilitate telecommuting.